 During the first quarter of 2020 (Q1 2020), we made the scheduled quarterly principal repayment of \$0.875 under the Initial Term Loan.
 In order to reduce the amount outstanding under the Incremental Term Loan, we also prepaid an aggregate of \$60.0 thereunder during Q1 2020.
-This prepayment was first applied to the Q1 2020 and all remaining scheduled quarterly principal repayments of the Incremental Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding under the Initial Term Loan, we prepaid \$47.0 thereunder on April 27, 2020.
-This prepayment was first applied to the Q2 2020 to \$47.0.
+This prepayment was first applied to the Q1 2020 and all remaining scheduled quarterly principal repayments of the Incremental Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
+This prepayment also reduced the ECF Amount due in Q2 2020 to \$47.0.
 In order to reduce the amount outstanding under the Initial Term Loan, we prepaid \$47.0 thereunder on April 27, 2020.
-This prepayment was first applied to the Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding under the Initial Term Loan, we prepaid \$47.0 thereunder.
-This prepayment was first applied to the Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
+This prepayment was transplied to the Q2 2020 and all remaining scheduled quarterly principal repayments of the Initial Term Loan prior to maturity, and thereafter to remaining principal amounts outstanding thereunder.
 This prepayment eliminated the remainder of the ECF Amount.
-Subsequent to this prepayment, we prepaid an additional \$14.0 under the Term Loans in June 2020 (\$1.5 under the Initial Term Loan).
+Subsequent to this prepayment, we prepaid an additional \$14.0 under the Term Loans in June 2020 (\$1.5 under the Initial Term Loan and \$12.5 under the Incremental Term Loan).
 No further prepayments were required or made during 2020.